seL4/docs/_sel4_release/seL4_0.0.1-rt-dev.md

 ## Highlights

 * Maximum priorities

-      -Previously seL4 would not allow threads to set any other thread's priority to higher than its own.
+  * Previously seL4 would not allow threads to set any other thread's priority to higher than its own.
 This has been extracted into a separate field for the RT kernel, a maximum priority, which limits what thread cans set their own or other threads priorities to.

 * Scheduling contexts

-      -This branch adds scheduling contexts to seL4, which represent CPU time.
+  * This branch adds scheduling contexts to seL4, which represent CPU time.
 Scheduling contexts are separate to threads (although threads required one to run) and can be passed around over IPC.
-      -   Scheduling contexts allow developers to create periodic threads, temporally isolation threads and have variable timeslices for round robin threads.
+  * Scheduling contexts allow developers to create periodic threads, temporally isolation threads and have variable timeslices for round robin threads.

 For more details, please see the manual.
 Most of the updates are in the threads chapter.